microsoft/vscode-docs/blogs/2022/03/28/increase-productivity-with-containers.md

 ---
 Order: 72
-TOCTitle: Increase Productivity with Containers
+TOCTitle: Moving from Local to Remote Development
-PageTitle: Leveraging Containers to Increase Developer Productivity
+PageTitle: Leveraging Containers to Move from Local to Remote Development
 MetaDescription: Increase productivity by moving your development environment from local, to containers, to the cloud.
 Date: 2022-03-28
 Author: Olivia Guzzardo
 ---

-# Leveraging Containers to Increase Developer Productivity
+# Leveraging Containers to Move from Local to Remote Development

 March 28, 2022 by Olivia Guzzardo, [@OliviaGuzzardo](https://twitter.com/OliviaGuzzardo)

 One of my favorite things that industry professionals like to ask aspiring developers is, “how many lines of code does the average developer write per day?”
 Most guess in the hundreds or thousands – they’re always shocked to hear that the actual average figure lies in the tens.

 Then what are developers doing with the rest of their time?
-Sure, some of the remaining time is spent on code design and googling “how to center a div in css”, but an inordinate amount is pure overhead – setting up projects, onboarding other developers, and troubleshooting issues that you can’t seem to repro on your own machine.
+Sure, there's time spent on important tasks like code design and googling “how to center a div in css”, but an inordinate amount is pure overhead – setting up projects, onboarding other developers, and troubleshooting issues that you can’t seem to repro on your own machine.

-The VS Code team has used this as the heart of our research over the years: if we can reduce time spent on overhead, then we can increase productivity time.
+The VS Code team has used this as the heart of our research over the years: if we can reduce time spent on overhead, like [reading about environment setup](https://code.visualstudio.com/blogs/2022/03/08/the-tutorial-problem), then we can increase productivity time.
 We have a vision where developers don’t have to keep fighting the same battles over and over again.
 This means a consistent dev setup that endures never-ending churn of version upgrades, configuration changes, and hardware refreshes.

 But what’s the path look like to get us there?
 Let’s examine the journey to increase developer productivity that has led us from local development, to container-based development, to the cloud.